 All of the peripheral pins on the 56F8013/56F8011 share their Input/Output (I/O) with GPIO ports.
-In order to select peripheral or GPIO control, program the GPIOx_PEREN register.
-In some cases, there are two possible peripherals as well as the GPIO functionality available for control of the I/O. In these cases, the SIM_GPS register is used to determine which peripheral has control.
+To select peripheral or GPIO control, program corresponding bit in the GPIOx_PEREN register in GPIO module.
+See the 56F801x Peripheral Reference Manual for detail.
+In some cases, there are two possible peripherals as well as the GPIO functionality available for control of the I/O. In these cases, the SIM_GPS register is used to determine which peripheral has control when the corresponding I/O pin is configured in peripheral mode.